 Any picture-perfect charcuterie board will start with a good surface to place all the tasty items.
 Did you know you can have your board be local too?
 Ottercreek Woodworks uses only local hardwoods to craft their high-quality boards.
 Best way to learn about their boards is to craft a board yourself with their Tree to Table Experience that takes you to the forest and then into the workshop.
 Michael Difazio is another source of boards – each piece is one-of-a-kind and never duplicated.
 A couple other locations to get locally made boards include Iron & Wood Design Co. and Petrolia Enterprises.

 For the meat selection, your options are numerous.
 You can add sliced and cured meats, sausages, and more.
-B.J.’s Country Market, Butcher of Kingsville, Wally Parr Sausage, Roesch Meats, Townsend Butchers Inc., and Robbie’s Gourmet Sausages are just some of the options.
+B.J.’s Country Market, Butcher of Kingsville, Wally Parr Sausage, Roesch Meats, and Townsend Butchers Inc. are just some of the options.
 Seek out a local source for your meats and you will definitely taste the difference!
 Don't forget to check for online shopping options or call ahead for curbside pick-up!

 Every great charcuterie board has cheese as a staple.
 The Oxford County Cheese Trail is home to award-winning cheesemakers including Gunn’s Hill Artisan Cheese and Bright Cheese & Butter.
 In Norfolk County, the folks at Jensen Cheese have been making amazing cheese for three generations.
 Want to switch up the dairy for goat cheese?
 Then you have to try Great Lakes Goat Dairy.
 Dover Cheese Shop carries many cheese varieties including ones mentioned above and even have kits to make shopping easy for your board.

 If you like to have a little bread on your charcuterie board, we suggest visiting a local bakery that makes bread fresh daily for you.
 Some of our favourites include Mancini’s Italia Bakery, Good Bread Company, and Jones Bakery.
 Kick it up another notch by baking your own bread with fresh flour from historic Arva Flour Mill.

 Tangy and Sweet